 - Show / Hide Heading in Book

-Select the Add Subtitle menu item and an additional text field will appear below your chapter’s title:
+Select Add Subtitle in the gear menu and an additional text field will appear below your chapter’s title:

 Choose Add Heading Image… to decorate a chapter heading with an illustration, photograph, or other picture.